dzzhang96/dzzhang96.github.io/Research/Robotics.md

 permalink: /Research/Robotics/
 ---

-As to robotics, it is with strong enthusiasm that I have participated in many related activities since undergraduate study, especially those applications in biomechanics.
-I have extended my interests to various types of robots, including my own 3d-printed rehabilitation robotic arm, Rethink Baxter (a cobot), ABB industrial robots, UAV and AGV.
-As a result, I developed my abilities not only in mechanical design but also in controls and PCB designing as well.
+As to robotics, it is with strong enthusiasm that I have participated in many related activities during my undergraduate study.
+I have extended my interests to various types of robots, including my 3d-printed **rehabilitation robotic arm**, the **Rethink Baxter** (a cobot), **ABB industrial robots**, **UAV** and **AGV**.
+I developed my skills not only in controls mechanical design but also in **controls** and PCB designing as well.

 &nbsp;